Gun moll

-'A gun moll is early 1900s slang for the female companion, girlfriend or mistress of a male professional criminal or mob leader.
+'A gun moll /mɒl/ is early 1900s slang for the female companion, girlfriend or mistress of a male professional criminal or mob leader.
 Some gun molls were themselves gangsters and they were accomplices in criminal activities.

 Bonnie Parker's pose with a cigar and a revolver cultivated her portrayal in the press as a 'cigar-smoking gun moll'.

 Terminology

 They may also be called a gangster moll, gangster's moll or mob moll.

 "Gun" was British slang for thief, derived from Yiddish ganef (גנבֿ).
-"Moll" is also used as a euphemism for a woman prostitute or it may be "from [a] nickname of Mary."
+"Moll" is also used as a euphemism for a woman prostitute or it may be "from [a] nickname of Mary", as in Molly.